vagnereix/challenge-bmw-vipers/README.md

 - `pnpm type-check` — Validate code using TypeScript compiler.
 - `pnpm lint` — Runs ESLint for all files in the `src` directory.
 - `pnpm format` — Runs Prettier for all files in the `src` directory.
+- `pnpm test` — Runs test for all test files in the `src` directory.
+- `pnpm test:watch` — Runs test for all test files in the `src` directory waiting for updates.
+- `pnpm test:coverage` — Runs test for all test files in the `src` generating coverage reports.

 ### Path Mapping